Menu

 How to Store and Reheat Leftovers

-• To store meatloaf, place leftovers in an airtight container and refrigerate for 3 to 4 days.
+• To store meatloaf, place leftovers in an airtight container and refrigerate for 3 to 4 days or freeze it for up to 3 months.
+Thaw overnight in the refrigerator before reheating.

 • To reheat, bake the leftovers at 350°F until heated through, or slice and gently cook in a covered skillet until heated through.